seastan/lotr-lcg-set-generator/README.md

 Below is a list of all supported rules:

-- `Prefix`: Specify a custom file name prefix.
-For example: `Prefix: ALeP-Standalone-01` will result in a file name like `ALeP-Standalone-01-The-Scouring-of-the-Shire.o8d`.
+- `Prefix`: Specify a custom filename prefix.
+For example: `Prefix: ALeP-Standalone-01` will result in a filename like `ALeP-Standalone-01-The-Scouring-of-the-Shire.o8d`.
 - `Sets`: Specify additional sets to be included.
 For example: `Sets: ALeP - Children of Eorl`.
 - `Encounter Sets`: Specify additional encounter sets to be included.
 For example:
   `Encounter Sets: Journey in the Dark`.